ComputeCanada/magic_castle/README.md

 ### 4.12 os_floating_ip (**optional**)

-`os_floating_ip` defines pre-allocated floating ip address that will be assign to the login node.
+`os_floating_ip` defines pre-allocated floating ip address that will be assigned to the login node.
 If this variable is left empty, the floating ip will be managed by Terraform.

 This variable can be useful if you administered your DNS manually and